Contents

 In your discussion, interpret findings given your framework.
 Do results support the theory?
 Do they suggest theoretical refinement?
 Have you identified conditions under which the theory applies or limitations?

-Writing in an academic style requires a level of precision and clarity that can take time to develop, but it is a skill that becomes more natural with consistent practice and careful attention to feedback from your tutors.
+Writing in an academic style requires a level of precision and clarity that can take time to develop, but it is a skill that becomes more natural with consistent practise and careful attention to feedback from your tutors.
 One common misconception among students is that academic writing should be complex and technical, using long sentences and obscure vocabulary to signal intellectual sophistication, when in fact the best academic writing is clear, precise, and accessible.
 Your goal as a writer should be to communicate your ideas as clearly and directly as possible, using precise language that leaves no room for misinterpretation and allows your reader to follow your argument without unnecessary effort.
 Revising your writing with a critical eye, asking at each stage whether your argument is clear and your evidence is well-organised, is one of the most effective ways of improving the quality of your academic prose.

 Some common pitfalls undermine frameworks' effectiveness.